efueger/framework/README.md

 The `controller` param must be a service configuration value (which includes real values) that must resolve to a callable type.
 In the example below `@Home.test` will call the `test` method on a shared instance of `Home`.
 If no configuration for `Home` exists, a new instance will created but the `Home` class can not depend on any constructor arguments, otherwise a `Service` configuration is required.

-Controller configurations that are prefixed with an `@` will be called as plugin, so its `alias` configuration must resolve to a callable type.
+Controller configurations that are prefixed with an `@` will be called as a plugin, so its `alias` configuration must resolve to a callable type.
 In the example below `@blog:create` is an `alias` to a `Blog Create Event` and is triggered as an event instead calling a single method.

 Constraints have named keys that match the name of its corresponding `regex` parameter, optional parameters are enclosed with the square brackets `[]`.